7sDream/tui-markup/README.md

 - `<b text>` for a bold text, `<i text>` for a italic/slant text.
 - `<bg:blue one<green two>>`, is a blue background one followed by a blue background and green foreground two.
 - `<bg:blue,green,b,i text>` is a blue background, green foreground, bold, italic text.

+And you can define your own tag, like example code above.

 The formal syntax spec can be found in [docs/syntax.ebnf].